 Why do you need my personal data?

-The ERO and RO collect and use information about residents to enable us to carry out specific functions for which we are statutory responsible.
+The ERO and RO collect and use information about residents to enable us to carry out specific functions for which we have a statutory responsibility.
 We will only collect the personal data we need from you, in order to do this.
 The ERO is legally required to collect data to produce an accurate Electoral Register.
 The Electoral Register is then used by the RO to administer the running of elections and referendums.
 You need to be registered to be able to vote in any election or referendum for which you are eligible.
 It is a legal requirement for you to provide this information to the ERO.

 Who has access to my personal data within the Council?